Taco Bell: Romania

-In the early 1990s, PepsiCo opened several Taco Bell locations inside the Moscow metro system, including Metro Park Kulturi and Metro Komsomolskaya.
-This experiment lasted only a few years but these locations live on under different ownership and a different name.
+Serbia

+Taco Bell opened its first store in Serbia, in the capital city of Belgrade, on November 20, 2025, at the Ušće Shopping Center.
+Serbia is the second country of the former Yugoslavia in which Taco Bell is present.

 Spain

 Spain is the most important market for Taco Bell in Europe.
-There are 67 Taco Bell branches by late 2019, more than twice than in 2017 when Taco Bell had 32 branches in Spain.
+The outlets are in various towns on the mainland, on Mallorca and on the Canary Islands.
+There are 119 Taco Bell branches by early 2024, more than twice than in 2017 when Taco Bell had 32 branches in Spain.
 The first Taco Bell in Spain was opened at Naval Station Rota in 2004 and is available only to those authorized to access the naval base.
 The first Taco Bell for the public was opened in the Islazul Shopping Mall, Madrid, in December 2008.
 Yum!
 Brands announced that it would open additional restaurants in Spain in early 2009 as part of a test trial for the European market.
-The second location of Taco Bell in Spain was opened at the La Vaguada Shopping Mall, Madrid (03/2010).
-Taco Bell announced, at least, 10 new restaurants through Spain.
+The second location of Taco Bell in Spain was opened at the La Vaguada Shopping Mall, Madrid in March 2010.

-As of March 2017, there are 32 Taco Bell restaurants in Spain; 13 of them are in Madrid, and the other 19 Taco Bell are distributed through Valencia (5), Málaga (2), Barcelona (2), Zaragoza (2), Alicante (2) and Jerez de la Frontera, Murcia, Cádiz, Granada, Sevilla and Naval Station Rota with 1 restaurant.